gsicard/syrah/README.md

 ```

 **Important note:** if a syrah `File` is opened in writing mode outside a context manager (`with` statement) it needs to be closed explicitly using the `File.close()` method to ensure that the metadata is written at the end of the file and that the headers are properly updated.

+Note: if the data type is "str", the array is serialized as a byte array.

 ## 3. Reading from a syrah file